Ignite-Market/docs/docs/introduction/overview.md

 ### Mitigation
 - **Research:** Understand each market’s rules, resolution type, and risks before trading.
 - **Diversify:** Avoid over-investing in a single market or outcome.
-- **Stay Informed:** Monitor updates on Discord or the platform for changes to resolution processes or token mechanics.
+- **Stay Informed:** Monitor updates on our platform for changes to resolution processes or token mechanics.

 Ignite Market aims to provide a fair and transparent experience, but no platform can eliminate all risks.
 Trade responsibly!